-- 1. To make the students conversant with the information on electrochemical material. - 2.
-To make the student acquire sound knowledge of conducting polymers. - 3.
-To acquaint the student with concepts of Energy storage devices. - 4.
-To develop energy storage devices. - 5.
-To impart knowledge on basic principles of solar cells - 6.
-To know the applications of energy storage
+- 1. To get the information on electrochemical material. - 2.
+To study about the conducting polymers. - 3.
+To study about electrochemistry in storage devices - 4.
+To acquaint the student with concepts of Energy storage devices. - 5.
+To gain knowledge on the batteries and power sources. - 6.
+To develop energy storage devices.

-- 1. Outline the basic principles of chemistry in electrochemical material (K) - 2.
-Examine the properties of conducting polymers (S) - 3.
-Apply the concepts of electrochemistry in storage devices.
-(S) - 4.
-Identify the concepts of storage devices and its applications.
-(S) - 5.
-Apply the suitable materials for the manufacturing of storage devices.
-(S) - 6.
+- 1. Outline the basic principles of chemistry in electrochemical material. - 2.
+Examine the properties of conducting polymers. - 3.
+Apply the concepts of electrochemistry in storage devices. - 4.
+Identify the concepts of storage devices and its applications. - 5.
+Apply the suitable materials for the manufacturing of storage devices. - 6.
 Integrate the chemical principles in the projects undertaken in field of engineering and technology (A)